e-rojas/drag-and-drop-ts/README.md

 - Using Typescript with classes in and OOP approach has a lot of advantages.
 It makes the code more readable and easier to maintain.
 At the moment I am not sure if it is worth the effort to use Typescript in a small project like this, but I am sure that it will be worth it in bigger projects even though the learning curve is a bit steep is worth it.
 - A good way learning TS in an OOP using interfaces, enums, type aliases, abstract classes and auto-binding when manipulating the DOM.
+- The code has been split into its own modules.
+This makes it easier to maintain and to reuse the code in other projects.

 ### Screenshots